amida-tech/blue-button-xml/README.md

 ``` javascript
 var bbxml = require("blue-button");
 ```
-and load XML content in an `example.xml`
+and load some XML content in an `example.xml`
-From these component definitions, XML content in an example file `example.xml`
 ``` xml
 <?xml version="1.0" encoding="UTF-8"?>
 <document>